CollingsKenny/personal-site-sapper/content/blog/0000/index.md

 ##### The frontend (`.svelte`)

 These are svelte files.
-They do all the reactive svelte front end stuff, contain the html and css, and ultimatly display our information.
+They do all the reactive svelte front-end stuff, contain the html and css, and ultimatly display our information.
 So, for this example, we have the `/routes/blog/index.svelte` file.
 In addition to the normal html and css, we also need to include some code to retreive the list of blogs and their data from the `json` file.
 We do this simply by fetching at the `blog.json` endpoint (representing the file `/routes/blog/index.json.js`).
 Don't forget to create a [prop for the list of posts](https://svelte.dev/docs#1_export_creates_a_component_prop) so we can use it as normal.

 ```html
 <!--